-The Coordinating Commission is leading Nebraska's work as part of a 13-state initiative to help military service members, veterans, and their families overcome barriers to earning postsecondary credentials and entering the workforce.
+The Coordinating Commission is leading Nebraska's work as part of a 13-state barriers to earning postsecondary credentials and entering the workforce.
 The Multi-State Collaborative on Military Credit (MCMC) aims to, among other things, identify effective policies and best practices that can be shared among participating states.
 Volunteers from state agencies, university systems, college campuses, and other organizations have been working together as part of the initiative.
 The Coordinating Commission has served as the MCMC facilitator in Nebraska, with a staff member serving on the MCMC steering committee.
 A recent focus has been to identify ways that Nebraska institutions might award credit to veterans for education or training received while in the military.
+To that end, the Education Committee conducted hearing on LR 373 in September 2022 that included invited guests from MHEC, Army University, and the Kansas Board of Regents.